shubham-rawal/bmiCalculator/README.md

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/bmi-calc-demo.gif)

 ## Things I have learned through this tutorial
+>As I am new to Dart & Flutter, this section summarises the concepts i have learnt through this module.
 - How to use Flutter themes to create coherent branding.
 - How to create multi-page apps using Flutter Routes and Navigator.
 - How to extract and refactor Flutter Widgets with a click of the button.